 Code of Conduct

 The Geospace Environment Modeling (GEM) program is committed to providing a safe, free from harassment, productive and welcoming environment for all.
-This includes respectful treatment of everyone regardless of sex, gender identity or expression, sexual orientation, disability, physical appearance, age, body size, race, religion, national origin, ethnicity, level of experience, political affiliation, as well as any other characteristic protected under state or federal law.
+This includes respectful treatment of everyone regardless of sex, sexual orientation, gender identity, disability, physical appearance, age, body size, race, religion, national origin, ethnicity, level of experience, political affiliation, as well as any other characteristic protected under state or federal law.
 This policy applies to all attendees at all GEM activities including scientists, students, guests, staff, and contractors participating in scientific sessions, auxiliary meetings, and social events associated with any GEM gathering or other activity.

-Sections A and B, contain information where to find policy documentation including the prohibited and expected behaviors, definition of harassment, the procedure for reporting harassment, and the procedures and responsibilities of the GEM Meeting Organizer and Steering Committee in addressing harassment (including external harassment cases).
+Sections A and B contain information where to find policy documentation including the prohibited and expected behaviors, definition of harassment, the procedure for reporting harassment, and the procedures and responsibilities of the GEM Meeting Organizers and Steering Committee in addressing harassment (including external harassment cases).
+If you experience or witness behavior that violates professional and respectful participant conduct, please see the reporting offices and resources available in Section C.

-Whether or not an incident is reported to the grant holder’s institution, you may find a trusted GEM Steering Committee member to discuss an incident when immediate action is needed.
-That Steering Committee member will share anonymous details with the GEM Meeting Organizer.
-Disclosures of this nature will be kept confidential and will not be reported to the Steering Committee, family members or others involved in the workshop.
+Whether or not an incident is reported to either of the grant holder’s institutions, you may find a Meeting Organizer and/or a trusted GEM Steering Committee member to discuss an incident when immediate action is needed.
+The privacy of the individuals involved will be respected to the extent possible.

 All participants are required to abide by this Code of Conduct.
 If there has been a violation of this Code, consequences may include: